 So I’ve decided to add some articles to conquer this problem and help you on your journey, it’s an interesting subject for students and professional developers/it pros at any level of experience.

-During the next weeks we will release few basics articles on PowerShell standard practices and features :
+During the next weeks I will release a few basics articles on PowerShell standard practices and features :

 - Requires statements